Skip to content

 Foinaven - Ganu Mor (Foinne Bhein) — common questions

-How hard is Foinaven - Ganu Mor (Foinne Bhein)?
+How difficult is Foinaven - Ganu Mor (Foinne Bhein)?

-Foinaven - Ganu Mor (Foinne Bhein) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 24km with 1100m of ascent and takes most walkers 7-11 hours.
-Terrain: Two distinct halves.
+Foinaven - Ganu Mor (Foinne Bhein) carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 24km, 1100m of ascent and a 7-11 hour day on the standard route.
+Underfoot: Two distinct halves.

 When is the best time to climb Foinaven - Ganu Mor (Foinne Bhein)?

-Can I bring my dog up Foinaven - Ganu Mor (Foinne Bhein)?
+Is Foinaven - Ganu Mor (Foinne Bhein) dog-friendly?

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.